Bhaya Classic Cruises operates a daily shuttle bus service between Hanoi and Halong Bay.

 The bus returning to Hanoi leaves the Bhaya Cruise Centre (Tuan Chau Marina, Halong) at 11.00 am.

 Private transfers are also available.
-An English speaking driver or English speaking guide can be available for pick-up/drop-off at the airport or your hotel.
+An English speaking driver or English speaking guide can be made available for pick-up/drop-off at the airport or your hotel.

 Travel to Halong Bay can also be arranged by private helicopter charter flight from Hanoi.
 Please contact our travel consultants at firstname.lastname@example.org for more information on Halong Bay helicopter tours.